Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - ChefRude for testing and the night icon sprites (as well as better fog textures)

 ## Changelog
+v1.3.4
+- Blood Moon implementation
+- Refactored the weather object to be easier to debug and extend

 v1.3.3
 - Harvey's 8-heart scene gives the temp scale.
 C now is Kraggs, the in-game scale.
 - Dual lightning strikes removed (was erroneously triggering additional lightning on stormy daysaw)